j-faria/webhome/index.md

 pretending I know how to design things (like this page), I'm a recovering perfectionist, and a bit of a computer geek.

-Checkout the links above for my CV and blog, the _academic_.
+Check out the links above for my CV and blog, the _academic_.